Linaro/website/README.md

 These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags your provide](https://www.96boards.org/blog/tag/).

 #### Description
-Change this value to a short description of your blog post.
-This is used for the meta description of your blog post.
+Change this value to a short description of your blog post as this is used as the meta description of your blog post.

 #### Categories
 There are two categories to choose from: